Bird, J., Caldwell, H. & Mayne, P. (2014). Lessons in Teaching Computing in Primary Schools. London: Sage.

 Pachler, N, Preston, C., Cuthell, J.P., Allen, A. and Torres, P. (2011) The ICT CPD Landscape in England Becta download here (http://dera.ioe.ac.uk/1769/).
 This report contains a section about teachers who are reluctant to use learning technologies in classrooms that you can download here http://39lu337z51l1zjr1i1ntpio4-wpengine.netdna-ssl.com/wp-content/uploads/2015/02/Paper-reluctant-teachers-copy.pdf.

-Porayska-Pomsta K, C. Preston, C. Laerke Weitze, S. Younie (2017 in press) Chapter: How can we provide educational practitioners with the expertise they need?
+Porayska-Pomsta K, C. Preston, C. Laerke Weitze, S. Younie (2018) Chapter: How can we provide educational practitioners with the expertise they need?
 In Enhancing Teaching and Learning with Technology: What the research says.
 Ed: Rose Luckin: Routledge.

 Preston, C. (2004) Learning to use ICT in classrooms: teachers’ and trainers’ perspectives: an evaluation of the English NOF ICT teacher training programme 1999–2003.
 London: MirandaNet and the Teacher Training Agency http://www.mirandanet.org.uk/tta/